History and Mission of the Maine Conservation Corps

 The Maine Conservation Corps was established by Maine's governor and legislature in 1983 and since then has recruited and placed hundreds of members who have accomplished countless natural resource projects all over Maine.

-- Constructing and maintaining trails on state, federal and public lands.
+- Constructing and maintaining sustainable trails on state, federal and public lands.

 - Working on community conservation and environmental service projects.